 No public announcement, press release, communication or circular (other than to the extent required by law or regulation) concerning the content of the Agreement will be made or sent by either Party without the prior written consent of the other.
 Neither Party will have any obligation to consent to any public announcement, press release, communication or circular.

-Without prejudice to any other rights or remedies of either Party, both Parties acknowledge and agree that damages would not be an adequate remedy for any breach of the provisions of the Agreement and that the Party that is of the opinion that this clause17.1 17 has been breached shall be entitled to seek the remedies of injunction, specific performance and other equitable relief for any threatened or actual breach of any such provision by the breaching Party, and no proof of special damages shall be necessary for the enforcement of the rights under the Agreement.
+Without prejudice to any other rights or remedies of either Party, both Parties acknowledge and agree that damages would not be an adequate remedy for any breach of the provisions of the Agreement and that the Party that is of the opinion that this clause 17 has been breached shall be entitled to seek the remedies of injunction, specific performance and other equitable relief for any threatened or actual breach of any such provision by the breaching Party, and no proof of special damages shall be necessary for the enforcement of the rights under the Agreement.

 The Information is not Confidential Information.